fleuralice/discord-docs/README.md

 either the flags need to exclude anything which isn't a combination of them or I should drop the concept.
 I guess alternatively they should be metadata, in which case they should allow for descriptions too!

-##### REST route status

-I've started documenting REST routes using an OpenAPI file.
-However, I have found in me a deep distaste for OpenAPI.
-Given this, I've paused my efforts.
-So far, I've only documented the REST routes in:

-- `resources/Application.md`
-- `resources/Application_Role_Connection_Metadata.md`
-- `resources/Audit_Log.md`
-- `resources/Auto_Moderation.md`
-- `resources/Channel.md`

-Additionally, the create message route and edit message route are not very possible to write in OpenAPI, so please hardcode that!